FOR IMMEDIATE RELEASE

 New Jersey League of Conservation Voters preserved environmental gains, pushed envelope in legislative elections

 Results a wake-up call for environmental advocates in advance of 2020 elections

 Trenton, NJ - New Jersey League of Conservation Voters set a high bar in this year’s legislative elections to win a pro-environment majority in the Assembly, committing to protect pro-environment incumbents while we pushed the envelope by competing in tough legislative districts to replace anti-environment politicians.

-“Our top priority in 2019 was protecting pro-environment incumbents, and we did that, with 93% of these lawmakers winning re-election,” said Ed Potosnak, Executive Director of New Jersey LCV.
+“Our top priority in 2019 was protecting pro-environment incumbents, and we did that, with 93% of these lawmakers winning re-election with more races that are too close to call,” said Ed Potosnak, Executive Director of New Jersey LCV.
 “Our $60,000 campaign protected at least 26 incumbents who have led the push to transform environmental policies in Trenton.
 We knocked thousands or doors, called thousands of conservation voters, advertised online and sent mailers to tens of thousands of families.”

 New Jersey LCV sought to replace anti-environment legislators with candidates committed to a pro-environment agenda in tough legislative districts.
 Although we came up short, these formidable challengers came close, in several cases coming with hundreds of votes.